sarahjcotton/swd500_2017/README.md

 [In order to ensure a full understanding, students will take part in an assignment introductory activity.
 This will be run in-class](assignment_introduction.md).

-## Week 2 - Semantic HTML and Collaboration on gitHUB
+## Week 2 - Semantic HTML and Collaboration on GITHUB

 By the end of this week you should: